| |

 This is one of my favorite types of liniments to have on hand.
 My very fair skin, combined with a love of the outdoors, means that I typically reach for this type of liniment a lot over the summer.
 Herbal ingredients that can make a good after-sun liniment include: peppermint, calendula (learn more about calendula here), elder flowers, lavender, rose, and marshmallow root.
 Make sure to use a skin soothing base for this type of liniment, such as witch hazel extract or apple cider vinegar.

-Also check out our DIY Sunburn Salve recipe and Scratch Mommy Founder Jess’s DIY Sunscreen recipe (and her SkinShade for sale in the organic skincare shop).
+Also check out our DIY Sunburn Salve recipe and Scratch Mommy Founder Jess’s DIY Sunscreen recipe.

 Bruise Comfort